 Tumoral calcinosis is a rare familial condition characterized by painless, peri-articular masses.
 The term should be strictly used to refer to a disease caused by a hereditary metabolic dysfunction of phosphate regulation associated with massive periarticular calcinosis and should not be used to refer to soft-tissue calcification in general.

 The condition predominately affects young black patients with an equal male to female ratio.
-A third of cases are familial (autosomal dominant), and serum calcium is normal (some sources state that hyperphosphataemia is common).
+A third of cases are familial (autosomal dominant) with abnormal FGF 237, and serum calcium is normal (some sources state that hyperphosphataemia is common).
 It is characterised by large amorphous calcific densities that surround joints.
 These are separated into lobules by fibrous septa and may demonstrate fluid/calcium levels (milk of calcium - hydroxyapatite crystals in suspension).

 Most patients present with lumps adjacent to joints.
 They are usually painless, but some patients describe pain and tenderness.
 Involvement of large joints is typical, although the knee is rarely involved.
 The underlying bone is normal.